Europe!!

 Villefranache Harbor

 Villefranche Harbor © (24"x24" acrylic on canvas) This was a very intimidating painting to do.
 Twice I put it off for simpler, less complex scenes, hoping to gain the confidence to take it on.
-The drawing was probably the most difficult - probably close to two hours.
-But once that was done, it became mostly just another seascape, not much more difficult than the earlier painting of Marina Grande, Caprese.
-The sky came first, then the mountain rocks and trees, then the water, then the boats, the mountain villas, and finally, the buildings.
-Of course this one pales in comparison the complexity of the next one, the street seen here FROM the street.
+The drawing was the most difficult - probably close to two hours.
+But once that was done, it became mostly just another seascape, not much more difficult than the earlier painting of Marina Grande, Capri.
+The sky came first, then the mountain rocks and trees, the water, the boats, the mountain villas, and finally, the buildings.
+Of course this one pales in comparison to the complexity of the next one, the street seen here FROM the street.
 If the painting seems "busy" that's exactly the feeling one gets in being there - colorful and busy - but oh so exciting.

 Framed in white. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .$475.